donghwipark/tic-tac-toe/README.md

 <br />
 This is the Tic Tac Toe game which can compete with Computer.

-Here's the features you can enjou:
+Here's the features you can enjoy:

 - You can choose your name while playing
 - The result will be automatically showing up